SERE: Exploring Feature Self-relation for Self-supervised Transformer: Introduction

-In this work, we propose to utilize the feature self-relation for self-supervised training, enhancing the self-relation modeling properties in ViTs.
-Following the pixel relation in MHSA and channel relation in FFN of ViTs, we form the pixel-level/channel-level self-relations as representations.
-Pixel-level self-relation extracts the similarity among pixels of the feature map, representing the relations among semantic regions.
-Channel-level self-relation models the connection of different channels, where each channel in feature embeddings highlights unique semantic information.
-Feature self-relation is the representation of a new dimension, which is compatible with existing representation forms, \eg image-level and pixel-level feature embeddings.
+In this work, we propose to utilize the feature \textbf{SE}lf-\textbf{RE}lation (\ours)~for self-supervised training, enhancing the self-relation modeling properties in ViT.
+Following the spatial relation in MHSA and channel relation in FFN, we form the spatial and channel self-relations as representations.
+The spatial self-relation extracts the relations among patches within an image.
+The channel self-relation models the connection of different channels, where each channel in feature embeddings highlights unique semantic information.
+Feature self-relation is the representation in a new dimension and is compatible with existing representation forms, \eg image-level and patch-level feature embeddings.
 As shown in~\figref{fig:vis_analysis}, we can easily replace the feature embeddings with the proposed feature self-relation on existing self-supervised learning methods.
-We demonstrate that utilizing feature self-relation stably improve multiple self-supervised ViT training methods, \eg DINO~\cite{caron2021emerging} and MoCoV3~\cite{Chen_2021_ICCV} on various downstream tasks, \eg object detection~\cite{Cai_2018_CVPR,lin2015microsoft}, semantic segmentation~\cite{Everingham2009ThePV,Zhou_2017_CVPR}, semi-supervised semantic segmentation~\cite{gao2021luss} and image classification~\cite{russakovsky2015imagenet}.
+We demonstrate that utilizing feature self-relation could stably improve multiple training methods for self-supervised ViT, \eg \DINO, \iBOT, and MoCoV3~\cite{Chen_2021_ICCV}, on various downstream tasks, \eg object detection~\cite{Cai_2018_CVPR,lin2015microsoft}, semantic segmentation~\cite{Everingham2009ThePV,Zhou_2017_CVPR}, semi-supervised semantic segmentation~\cite{gao2021luss} and image classification~\cite{russakovsky2015imagenet}.
+To our best knowledge, we are the first to study self-relations in self-supervised learning.
 Our major contributions are summarized as follows:

-\begin{itemize} \item We propose to utilize feature self-relations, \ie pixel/channel-level self-relations, as the representation for self-supervised learning, which fits well with the relation modeling property of ViTs. \item Cooperating with exiting self-supervised methods, our proposed self-relation based method stably boosts ViTs on both image-level classification tasks and pixel-level segmentation tasks. \end{itemize}
+\begin{itemize} \item We propose to utilize the self-relations (\ours) of ViT, \ie spatial and channel self-relations that fit well with the relation modeling property of ViT, as the representations for self-supervised learning. \item The proposed \ours~method is compatible with existing self-supervised methods and stably boosts ViT on various downstream tasks. \end{itemize}